• Skip to primary navigation

 • Place the thawed frozen spinach into a strainer and remove any excess liquid (the more liquid you can remove, the crispier your pastries will be).

 • Add the spinach, ricotta cheese and parmesan cheese to the TM bowl.
 Season with salt and pepper.
-Mix on Reverse Speed 5 for 20 seconds or until completely combined.
+Mix for 20 seconds on Reverse Speed 5, or until completely combined.

 • Divide the mixture evenly between the pastry cases.